Spay & Neuter

 Your pet is monitored closely by a nurse as they are recovering from the anesthetic.
 Your pet will receive continued monitoring, vital checks, IV fluids, and further pain medication, as needed until they are discharged.

-A nurse will discuss aftercare instructions with you prior to discharging your pet the evening of his procedure.
+A nurse will discuss aftercare instructions with you prior to discharging your pet the evening of the procedure.
 Nurses will call to check on you the next day.

 At Home Recovery